Juan-Jeffery/Biological-Network-Analysis/README.md

   2. Write a program to produce a k-Tree graph \
     • Input: k, n < k + 5 \
       • Output: a k-Tree graph \
+### 3-1 Treat networks 3 as a undirected graph (Do condensation for the digraph network 3)
+1. is it strongly orientable?
+2. if yes, find the strongly oriented graph and, find the vertex-cut and its vertex-connectivity